 When you have completed editing your dashboard click the Save Dashboard button from the Dashboard menu on the left; this will open the Save Dashboard dialog.

 - Name: The common name to be used when referring to this dashboard, used in all menus

 - Description: Shown in the Dashboard View (Views->Dashboard)

 - Dashboard Group: Assigns the Dashboard to a group, allows for fast selection when viewing dashboards in the same group (so you don't have to go hunting to find related dashboards).
 The name given to the group will appear in a new section on the left side panel and each dashboard assigned to the group will be available in a select box.

 The default dashboard is what you see when your first sign in to opCharts or when you click the opCharts icon in the top left corner of the screen.
 Any custom dashboard can be viewed in this spot, if no default dashboard is set opCharts automatically forwards you to the nodes view.
 This setting is stored per-user so each user can choose which dashboard they would like to see when they sign in.

 To set your default dashboard view the dashboard you would like to be your default, on the left side menu click the button labeled "Make Default Dashboard."
 Clicking the opCharts logo should now display this dashboard on the opCharts home screen.
 If you click the "Make Default Dashboard" button on another dashboard it will replace your current selection.

-To unset your default dashboard view the dashboard that is currently the default (Views->Dashboards) and click the button labeled "Remove Default Dashboard."
+To unset your default dashboard view the dashboard that is currently the default (Views→Dashboards, then click the dashboard name) and click the button labeled "Remove Default Dashboard."
 Clicking the opCharts logo should now redirect you to the nodes view.